-This is an excerpt from Basketball Anatomy eBook by Brian J. Cole & Robert Panariello.
+This is an excerpt from Basketball Anatomy by Brian Cole & Rob Panariello.

 If you are a coach, you must develop proficiency in writing training programs for your athletes.
 Training programs should be individualized to account for factors such as medical history, sex, biological and training age (experience), the sport, and the position played.
 The goal of the weight training program is to appropriately organize the application of high stress (weight intensity) in the exercises performed for adaptation of the body to take place.
 These training exercises are repeatedly performed over time.
 A properly applied design not only will produce the desired results, but will also prevent excessive fatigue that can result in injury.